 When we take on the Persecutor role, whether we realize it or not, our intent is to “put down and be right.”
-Put simply, the Persecutor role in the Dreaded Drama Triangle (DDT) ™ wants to control a situation or person and look good themselves.
+Put simply, the Persecutor role in the Dreaded Drama Triangle (DDT) wants to control a situation or person and look good themselves.
 The other person senses the threat and automatically assumes the worst, which often evokes a defensive reaction.

 Learning to give feedback that is useful is a powerful part of the Challenger role in TED*.
 Challengers absolutely give feedback, and (here’s the important part) they do so without blame or judgment.
-Unlike the Persecutor, whose feedback in steeped in looking good and being right, the Challenger is committed to learning and growth.
+Unlike the Persecutor, whose feedback is steeped in looking good and being right, the Challenger is committed to learning and growth.

 Challengers have learned to focus on the entire situation and person.
-They provide “balanced-score card” assessments, acknowledging the good stuff and offering suggestions and observations for improvement, learning and growth.
+They provide “balanced-score card” assessments, acknowledging the good stuff and offering suggestions and observations for improvement, learning, and growth.